Ine Eriksen Søreide

-Ine Marie Eriksen Søreide (born 2 May 1976) is a Norwegian politician who served as Minister of Foreign Affairs from 2017 to 2021, the first woman to hold the position.
-Previously, she was the Minister of Defence from 2013 to 2017.
-A member of the Conservative Party, she was elected in 2005 as a member of the Storting for Oslo.
-Søreide was appointed Norway's Foreign Minister on 20 October 2017.
-She succeeded Børge Brende.
+Ine Marie Eriksen Søreide (born 2 May 1976) is a Norwegian politician who has been the leader of the Conservative Party since 2026.
+She previously served as the Minister of Defence from 2013 to 2017, and the Minister of Foreign Affairs from 2017 to 2021, the first woman to hold the latter position.
+She has also been a member of the Storting for Oslo since 2005.

 Career

 Party politics

 Born in Lørenskog in 1976, Søreide studied law at the University of Tromsø, while at university she joined the Conservative Party and got involved in local politics.
-In 2000, she became a member of the Conservative Party Central Executive Committee and Chairman of the Norwegian Young Conservatives.
-Eriksen Søreide started work as a producer at Metropol TV.
+In 2000, she became a member of the Conservative Party Central Executive Committee and leader of the Norwegian Young Conservatives.
+Søreide started work as a producer at Metropol TV.

 After Jan Tore Sanner announced he was stepping down as deputy leader, Søreide was mentioned as a possible candidate to succeed him, alongside Henrik Asheim and Nikolai Astrup.
 However, she announced on 14 February 2022 that she wouldn't be seeking the deputy leadership.

-After the resignation of Erna Solberg as leader of the Conservative Party, Søreide was seen as the frontrunner to succeed her, alongside Astrup, Asheim and Peter Christian Frølich.
+After Erna Solberg resigned as leader of the Conservative Party following the party's loss at the 2025 parliamentary election, Søreide was seen as the frontrunner to succeed her, alongside Astrup, Asheim and Peter Christian Frølich.
 Despite being the clear favourite, Søreide didn't confirm her candidacy until November.
+The party's election committee officially nominated her as leader on 11 December, with Asheim and Ola Svenneby as deputy leaders.
+The trio were formally elected at the party's extrodinary convention on 14 February 2026.